ZorikovPasha/React-Loft-Mebel/README.md

 - [ ] switch from redux to react query?
 - [x] redirect to 404
 - [x] shuold get all colors and brands from backend in aside
-- [x] should add logging when accessing a route
+- [x] should add logging when accessing a route    E
 - [ ] /login swagger edit response types
 - [x] redux should get user's info right after login
 - [x] /login should return user data (think of which)